rtol/FUND-National/README.md

-Matlab code for FUND 4.0 MN
+Matlab code for FUND 4.1 MN

 FUND is the Climate Framework for Uncertainty, Negotiation and Distribution

 To run the model, type FUND

+May 17, 2018: added SSP scenarios, new impact modules

 September 24, 2014: nationalised total and marginal impact of climate change